From Ohio History Central

 The town grew slowly.
 One month after the settlement was established, only three log cabins existed in Losantiville.
 On the outlying lots, settlers had constructed twenty cabins and one frame house.
 Eleven families and two dozen single men lived on the land.
 In August 1789, the village began to grow quickly.
 In that month, Josiah Harmar authorized the construction of Fort Washington to protect settlers in both the Symmes Purchase and the Miami Purchase, as well as in northern Kentucky.
 The fort was located just west of Denman's, Ludlow's, and Patterson's eight hundred acres of land.
 When completed in December 1789, Harmar made Fort Washington his headquarters.
 Usually three hundred soldiers lived in the fort, increasing Losantiville's population to nearly five hundred people.
 In 1790, the governor of the Northwest Territory, Arthur St. Clair, proceeded to establish Hamilton County and made Losantiville the county seat.
 St. Clair disliked the name Losantiville and changed the town's name to Cincinnati.
 The town's name is recognition of the Roman citizen soldier Cincinnatus.
 It is also an acknowledgment of the Society of Cincinnati.
 General St. Clair was a member of this association of former officers of the Revolutionary War.
 An additional 250 families arrived later that year, swelling the town's population to nearly seven hundred people.

 Law and order remained absent from Cincinnati during its early years.
 The settlers organized a court and hired a sheriff, but the soldiers routinely had to establish martial law in the community.
-This became especially common as tensions increased with local Native Americans, especially the Shawnee Indians.
+This became especially common as tensions increased with local American Indians who made the Ohio country their home.
+Conflicts were especially frequent between Cincinnati's settlers and the Shawnee.
 Contributing to the lawlessness, many residents grew corn, which they distilled into alcohol and sold to the soldiers.
-During 1790 and 1791, thousands of militiamen from Kentucky and Pennsylvania flooded Cincinnati as Harmar and eventually St. Clair planned expeditions against the Native Americans.
+During 1790 and 1791, thousands of militiamen from Kentucky and Pennsylvania flooded Cincinnati as Harmar and eventually St. Clair planned expeditions against the area's American Indian peoples.
 St. Clair faced such a difficult time maintaining control of his men in the town, with its three taverns, that he moved his men to nearby Ludlow's Station.
-After St. Clair's Defeat, at the hands of the Indians in 1791, many settlers fled Cincinnati, fearing that the natives would descend upon them.
-Despite the lack of order and the various safety concerns, hundreds of settlers continued to come to the town.
+After St. Clair's defeat by American Indians forces in 1791, many settlers fled Cincinnati, fearing that more American Indian forces would descend upon them.
+Despite the lack of order and the various safety concerns, hundreds of settlers, however, continued to come to the town.
 They believed that they could make their fortunes providing the soldiers and people traveling down the Ohio River with supplies.
 By the summer of 1792, thirty warehouses existed in Cincinnati to meet these needs.
-With the success of Anthony Wayne against the Indians at the Battle of Fallen Timbers in 1794, more settlers arrived in the community, including a French pastry chef and a hairdresser.
+With the success of Anthony Wayne against a confederation of Ohio-based American Indian nations at the Battle of Fallen Timbers in 1794, more settlers arrived in the community, including a French pastry chef and a hairdresser.
 By early 1795, a spinning wheel manufacturer, a brewer, a chair manufacturer, and a butcher all had opened up businesses.
 In 1803, the year that the United States Army abandoned Fort Washington, the city had roughly one thousand civilian residents.
 It continued to grow, reaching nearly ten thousand people by 1820.
 Cincinnati had emerged as a major city, primarily due to its strategic location on the Ohio River.

 During the nineteenth century, Cincinnati continued to grow.
 The Ohio River provided Cincinnati residents with numerous business opportunities.
 Hotels, restaurants, and taverns quickly opened to meet the needs of settlers traveling westward on the Ohio River.
 Steamboats were manufactured and repaired in the city.
 Farmers brought their crops to the city to send down the Ohio and Mississippi Rivers to New Orleans, Louisiana, one of Ohio's major markets.
 The Miami and Erie Canal made the trip from western Ohio to Cincinnati much easier and less expensive for local farmers.
 In the early 1800s, Cincinnati developed into an important meatpacking center.
 Farmers brought their livestock to the city, where it was slaughtered, processed, and sold to western settlers or shipped to various markets.
 Beginning in the 1830s, ethnic Germans began to settle in Cincinnati.
 During this time period, Cincinnati was becoming the pork-processing center of the United States.
 Because of Cincinnati's association with meatpacking, the city became known as the "Porkopolis" of the United States.